Wednesday, November 20, 2024

 Friday, November 1, 2024

-TESTING THE CANDIDATES: spotting the unqualified
+TESTING POLITICAL CANDIDATES: spotting the unqualified

 Here we are Lon the eve of the presidential election and a lot of us still could use more actual information about the candidates.
 We could add that add that vital information in future elections.
 Offer each candidate the opportunity to take a battery of standardized tests on subjects such as the U.S. Constitution, Federal law, American history, basic economics and climate science, then publish each and every one of their scores.